 Apple Cider Vinegar

 Another way to help ingrown toenails without the high cost is by soaking your feet in apple cider vinegar.
 This is because it’s believed to be anti-inflammatory and anti-septic, which helps in relieving pain.
 While there still needs to be more studies on this, it’s still worth the shot and won’t require ingrown toenail surgery yet!

 Do this remedy by preparing a small tub of warm water mixed with a quarter cup of apple cider vinegar.
 Soak the feet once a day for up to 20 minutes each time.
 Afterward, dry your feet thoroughly.

 Your doctor might prescribe you oral antibiotics, however, these aren’t routinely prescribed if your feet are uninfected.
 Because of this, antibiotics CANNOT cure your toenails completely.
 There isn’t much evidence showing how they improve your toes BUT may help to treat an infection or weakened immune systems.

-If you do require antibiotics to treat infection, you may need to take either ampicillin, vancomycin, or amoxicillin.
+If you do require antibiotics to treat infection, with or without ingrown toenail surgery, you may need to take either ampicillin, vancomycin, or amoxicillin.
 Using hydrogen peroxide MAY also help comfort the area around your toenails.
 Place a few drops of it on a clean cotton pad and rub it directly on the affected area.
 This can kill bacteria and infection from the affected area.

 Medication and Creams